MechanicalRock/twitter-blurb-generator/module2/README.md

 Congrats, you should now be seeing the response from OpenAI using our prompt. **Note:** the api response might take a couple of minutes to come back.
 </br>

 ## 2.3 Streaming Vs Serverless

+So far for our Next.js api we have been using a serverless function.
+In Next.js, a serverless function refers to an API endpoint or server-side function that is created and deployed as part of your Next.js application.
+It leverages the serverless computing model to handle the execution and scaling of these functions.
 Whilst this approach works, there are limitations to a serverless function.

-1. If we are building a app that we want to wait for longer responses, this will likely take longer than 10 seconds which can lead to a timeout issue on the vercel free tier.
+1. If we are building an app that we want to wait for longer responses, this will likely take longer than 10 seconds which can lead to a timeout issue on the vercel free tier.

 2. Waiting several seconds before seeing any data is poor UX design.
 Ideally we want to have a incremental load to do this.

 3. Cold start times from the serverless function can effect UX

-#### Edge functions vs Serverless functions
+#### Edge functions vs Serverless functions in Next.js

 You can think of [Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions) as serverless functions with a more lightweight runtime.
 They have a smaller code size limit, smaller memory, and don’t support all Node.js libraries.
 So you may be thinking—why would I want to use them?